itucsdb1700/itucsdb1700/README.md

 and activities of the ITU is integrated in the website.
 Students will be able to join them through registration on the system if respective activity has one.

-8. There is also be a section, which could help students to find playmates.
+8. There is also a section, which could help students to find playmates.
 The reason for this is that university students mostly play games, including table games and video games, to relax and spend their leisure time.
 However, it is not easy to find congenial playmates, especially in the busy campus life.
 Therefore, students who are